meta-logi/metaagent-support/opcua-dataminer/README.md

-**dataminer** is a OPC UA DataConnect Gateway process.
+**opcua-dataminer** is a OPC UA DataConnect Gateway process.
 It streams data from any OPC UA services to data services for RethinkDB, InfluxDB, ElasticSearch or Kafak.

 Here is a opcua-dataminer configuration example that streams data from some devices in a OPC UA service to all four services:
 ```